Join the Fitness Revolution

 There’s nothing worse for client retention and your reputation than missed objectives.
 Similarly there’s nothing better than happy clients who’ve not only met their goals but smashed them.
 Remember you are the expert and it takes time, consistent effort and commitment for results to happen.

 Walk the talk

-Clients see you as a fitness role model.
+While there’s no specific fitness requirement for the role, clients see you as a role model.
 You’ll need to be willing to demonstrate exercises, get involved with the outdoor run, showcase great lifting techniques and so on.

 Keeping up to date

 Change happens fast in the fitness industry and it’s vital you and your exercise repertoire keep up to speed.
 This truly shows you are the expert and that you know the difference between exercise for results compared with short term fads.

 Information gathering tools and questionnaires can be used during client consultations to delve into factors that may be acting as ‘stressors’ affecting client wellbeing.

 Armed with this information and knowledge the personal trainer can discuss their findings and agree priorities.

 Then, they can design and create an exercise programme that is targeted to improvements in overall holistic health and exercise and fitness objectives.